-There are a few different types of cleaning products made for vinyl records (of course, once upon a time, there were many — but not anymore), but the one of the most popular and the one we recommend, is the Discwasher brand Record Care System that comes with a brush, or microfiber pad as they call it, a bottle of record cleaning fluid, and a smaller brush with thicker bristles called the pad cleaner to remove the dust from the microfiber pad.
+There are a few different types of cleaning products made for vinyl records. but the one of the most popular and the one we recommend, is the Discwasher brand Record Care System that comes with a brush, or microfiber pad as they call it, a bottle of record cleaning fluid, and a smaller brush with thicker bristles called the pad cleaner to remove the dust from the microfiber pad.
 The instruction guide that comes with the Discwasher Record Care System instructs you on how to use the cleaning pad.
 You are to position it a certain way, aligning the brush in the correct direction (marked on the handle) so that the small bristles will clean and pick up the dust most effectively.
 You apply the brush to the record while it’s on the turntable and you can manually turn the turntable so the record runs under the brush, allowing the brush to pick up the dust.
 You apply the cleaning fluid to clean embedded dust.
 It’s probably not a good idea to use the cleaning fluid too often because that could harm the record too.
 Also, don’t play the record while it is still wet from the cleaning fluid.
 Allow the record to dry first.

 Cleaning the Stylus